openmrv/MRV/Formatted/Modules_3/4_analysis_SRS_SYS.md

 ### 3.1 Construction of SRS estimators

 Sample results collected under simple random sampling are the most straightforward to analyze (the same estimators are used for both simple random and systematic sampling).
 Because no maps/stratifications are used and because the sample mean is unbiased estimator of the population mean, the analysis of SRS/SYS sample results can easily be completed in a spreadsheet.
-Stratified random sampling was  illustrated in previous tutorials, and only dummy data are provided here to illustrate the construction of SRS/SYS estimators.
+Stratified random sampling is illustrated in another tutorial here on OpenMRV under "Sampling Design" and tools "GEE" and "AREA2", and only dummy data are provided here to illustrate the construction of SRS/SYS estimators.
 Let's assume that the data in this spreadsheet are map and reference labels at locations selected under SRS: https://docs.google.com/spreadsheets/d/1pcK-rlhUo5lvmYqibT4zIv-bR5tF4Uu8DqPwIG8mJWQ/edit?usp=sharing The sample size is *n* = 100 and a label of 1 is forest disturbance, 2 is forest, and 3 is non-forest.

 Because the sample mean is unbiased estimator of the population mean the calculation of area proportions are straightforward; define *y_i* = 1 if forest disturbance was observed at sample location *i* and 0 otherwise; the are of forest disturbance is given by (Cochran, 1977, p.
 22):